reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Descriptivism.md

 ### Normativity doesn't require descriptivism

+#### Normative education/expressions.

-*Normative education/expressions*.
-We teach children to form certain moral judgments by molding their non-descriptive attitudes; and this is done by rewarding/punishing behavior with various non-descriptive attitudes, and by showing examples of appropriate attitudes in certain circumstances.
+We teach children to form certain moral judgments by molding their non-descriptive attitudes.

-*Flexibility of language*.
+This is done by rewarding/punishing behavior with various non-descriptive attitudes.
+This shows examples of appropriate attitudes in certain circumstances.

+#### Flexibility of language

 A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
-Best explained as prescriptions and/or expressions, rather than reports/descriptions.
-It is unlikely that the referrents of the terms in each of these expressions are descriptive of the same entity, and if they were, then how would we know?
+This is best explained as prescriptions and/or expressions, rather than reports/descriptions.
+It is unlikely that the referrents of the terms in each of these expressions are descriptive of the same entity. if they were descriptive of the same entity, how would we know?

+#### Descriptivism unnecessary.

-*Descriptivism unnecessary*. all of our normative discourse can be explained without appeal to the existence of normative entities, or judgments about such properties.
+All of our normative discourse can be explained without appeal to the existence of normative entities, or judgments about such properties.

 ### Arguments against Realism